 New Windows 95 features

-Windows 95 offered a completely new environment when compared to Windows 3.11 with its new Start button and desktop.
+Windows 95 offered a completely new environment compared to Windows 3.11 with its new Start button and desktop.
 Below are some of the other new features Windows 95 introduced, most of which are still used with current versions of Windows.

 - Plug and Play - Plug and play allowed hardware devices to be automatically installed into the computer with the proper software.
 Does not require jumpers to be used.

 - Device Manager - Introduced Device Manager to help list and control computer hardware.

-- 32-Bit - A 32-bit operating system allowing the computer to run faster and more efficiently, as well as support 32-bit applications.
+- 32-Bit - A 32-bit operating system allowing the computer to run faster and more efficiently, and support 32-bit applications.

 - Registry - Combines the power of multiple configuration files into two registry files, allowing the system configurations to be located easier.